Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

 Each configuration was scored across seven areas: assembly/setup, cooling/breathability, comfort/ergonomics, durability, layout practicality, cleaning, and value.
-In practice, that meant paying attention to build time and instruction clarity, sitting in multiple postures (upright, reclined, feet up), checking how the connectors behaved under movement, and judging how realistic it is to remove/refresh covers and replace parts.
-Value also considered warranty and return policies, since those affect long-term ownership.
+In hands-on testing, we tracked setup time and instruction clarity, sat upright and reclined, watched how securely the modules stayed together under movement, and looked at how realistic it would be to remove covers or replace parts over time.
+Value also factored in the return policy and warranty, since those shape the ownership experience just as much as day-one comfort.

 Home Reserve Sofa: Our Testing Experience